-Step 2: Your cursor will turn into a crosshair.
+Step 2: For custom area selection, your cursor will turn into a crosshair.
 Use it to select the part of the screen that you want to record.

 - To record a window or a window panel, hold your mouse pointer over the window you want to record and click when a frame appears around it.
-Tip: if you select a window, the capture area will follow whenever you move the window. - To record the entire screen, click on an empty part of the desktop. - To record a part of the screen, click and drag diagonally to draw the area where you want it to appear.
+Tip: if you select a window, the capture area will follow whenever you move the window. - To record the entire screen, click on an empty part of the desktop, or - To record a part of the screen, click and drag diagonally to draw the area where you want it to appear.